Spanish III Tutorial: Basic Phrases, Vocabulary and Grammar

 This verb does not mean to possess (that is tener); but it is used in perfect tenses as an auxiliary verb.

 The present perfect tense is a compound tense using haber with a past participle.
 (Haber is only used as a helping verb; it is never used to show possession.)
 This tense can be translated as "have/has + past participle."
-Please note that the preterite tense is used more often than the perfect when expressing the past.
+Please note that the preterite tense is used more often than the present perfect when expressing the past, especially in Latin America.

 Past participles are formed by dropping the infinitive ending, and adding these endings: